 Where the clean price is used, interest on derivatives held for trading shall include the amounts related to those derivatives held for trading which qualify as ‘economic hedges’ that are included as interest income or expenses to correct the income and expense of the hedged financial instruments from an economic but not accounting point of view.
 In such case interest income on economic hedge derivatives shall be reported separately within interest income from trading derivatives.
 Time-apportioned fees or balancing payments in relation to credit derivatives measured at fair value and used to manage the credit risk of part or all of a financial instrument that is designated at fair value at that occasion shall also be reported within interest on derivatives held for trading.

 Under IFRS, ‘of which: interest-income on impaired financial assets’ means interest income on credit-impaired financial assets, including purchased or originated credit-impaired financial assets.
 Under national GAAP under BAD, it shall include interest income on assets impaired with a specific impairment allowance for credit risk.

+194i.
+‘Of which: credit for consumption’ and ‘of which: lending for house purchase’ shall reflect the income and expenses on loans and advances as described in paragraph 88 of this Part.

+194ii.
+‘Of which: interest from leases’ shall reflect the lessor’s interest income on the lease receivable (finance leases) respectively the lessee’s interest expenses on the lease liability.

-Gains or losses on de-recognition of financial assets and liabilities not measured at fair value through profit or loss by instrument (16.2)
+Gains or losses on derecognition of financial assets and liabilities not measured at fair value through profit or loss by instrument (16.2)

-Gains and losses on de-recognition of financial assets and financial liabilities not measured at fair value through profit or loss shall be broken down by type of financial instrument and by accounting portfolio.
+Gains and losses on derecognition of financial assets and financial liabilities not measured at fair value through profit or loss shall be broken down by type of financial instrument and by accounting portfolio.
 For each item, the net realised gain or loss stemming from the derecognised transaction shall be reported.
 The net amount represents the difference between realised gains and realised losses.

 Template 16.2 shall apply under IFRS to financial assets and liabilities at amortised cost, and debt instruments measured at fair value through other comprehensive income.
 Under national GAAP based on BAD, template 16.2 shall apply to financial assets measured at cost-based method, at fair value through equity, and according to other measurement methods such as the lower of cost or market.
 Gains and losses of financial instruments classified as trading under the relevant national GAAP based on BAD shall not be reported in this template regardless of the valuation rules applicable for these instruments.